We don’t let any of the goodness of our Biscotti

 -

-Staying true to the original 1958 recipe, these toasted brioche slices are made with soft wheat flour, butter, free-range eggs, fresh yeast, and sea salt—completely free from sugar and glucose syrup.
+These toasted Brioche Slices are still prepared according to the original 1958 recipe, made with soft wheat flour, butter, free-range eggs, sugar, fresh yeast and sea salt, but above all without glucose syrup.

 -